AndreasTsolkas/job_applications_tracker_app/README.md

 A full-stack application for managing job applications, companies, job postings, CVs, cover letters, recruiters, and interview progress.

-The goal of this project is to provide a complete system for tracking the job application process from discovering a job opportunity to managing interviews and application status history.
+The goal of this project is to provide a complete system for tracking the job application process, from discovering job opportunities to managing applications, interviews, and application status history.

+---

-## Technologies
+# Technologies

-### Frontend
+## Frontend

 * React
 * TypeScript
 * Vite

-### Backend
+## Backend

 * Java
 * Spring Boot